mariobkp/capstone_2/README.md

 </p>

-Decided to start with simplest model for purposes of starting to engineer the features, tested the above vectorizers with a logistic regression:
+Decided to start with simplest model for purposes of starting to examine the features, tested the above vectorizers with a logistic regression:

 ```python